I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 She slowly walked in.
 And stared.

-About forty kids stared back.
-From the grins the first few rows were giving her, they had seen her at the stop.
+A lot of faces stared back, curiosity being the main expression.
+All looked around her age - around eleven or twelve.
+From the grins the first few rows were giving her, they had definitely seen her at the stop.

 Please let this go well!
 Nodding to herself, she stepped forward.
 Someone coughed loudly - their cough sounding a lot like -

-At her name, the sniggering died down, and whispers broke out.
+At her name, the laughing died down, and whispers broke out.
 Ria caught a few wide-eyed stares.

 "You mean that clan?"

 "Don't laugh dumbass!'

 The teacher stepped in front of her, hand on her shoulder.
 "As you can see, she is from the lands."
 Ms E stressed the last word.
 "So be nice."
 Turning to Ria she smiled.
 "I will be the homeroom teacher for this year's batch.
 Call me -"